A New Model of Intranuclear Neutron-Antineutron Transformations in ${}^{16}_{8}$O: Generator validation

-The bottom plots of Figs.~\ref{fig:InitAnnEandTotPMes} show the $\bar{n}N$ annihilation pair momentum distributions for all variants of the annihilation density available to the simulation, just as presented in Fig.~\ref{fig:AnnRadProbDistsO}; by conservation, this is exactly the initial total vector momentum distribution of all annihilation-generated mesons at the annihilation point, before FSIs.
-This distribution is simply a vector sum of $\bar{n}$ and $N$ species (see again Fig.~\ref{fig:InitNucMom}), and its high momentum tail depends on the potential $V_{\bar{n}}(r=0)$ depth\footnote{One might think that the greater the depth of the antinucleon potential, the greater the mass defect of the antinucleon, and thus the greater the momentum the annihilating pair can attain within the nucleus.
-However, as can be seen, this is not necessarily the case once the antinucleon potential grows to larger values, which actually leads to more peripheral annihilations and thus shifts to a lower total initial momentum.
-See again Footnote~\ref{ann_dist_footnote}.}.
-Thus, Figs.~\ref{fig:InitAnnEandTotPMes} demonstrate how the limits of the energy and momentum of the annihilation depend on the potential, a free parameter of the model.
-At the same time, when the dynamics of the annihilation process and associated modifications connected to the nuclear medium (presented in~\citep{Barrow:2019viz}) are taken into account in these simulations, the shape of the spectra changes significantly.
-From our point of view, the most reasonable value of the potential is $V_{\bar{n}}(r=0)=-140\,$MeV; thus, all following figures are presented for calculations utilizing this option.
+\twocolumngrid Now consider the total vector momentum and invariant mass distributions of the mesonic annihilation products at the annihilation point and after leaving the nucleus following FSIs.
+The top left plot of Figs.~\ref{fig:FinAnnTotPInvMMes} shows the $\bar{n}N$ annihilation pair momentum distributions for all variants of the antinucleon potential and associated annihilation probability distributions available to the simulation, just as presented in Fig.~\ref{fig:AnnRadProbDistsO}; by conservation, this is exactly the initial total vector momentum distribution of all annihilation-generated mesons at the annihilation point, before FSIs.
+These distributions are simply the vector sum of $\bar{n}$ and $N$ species (see again Fig.~\ref{fig:InitNucMom}), and their high momentum tail depends on the potential $V_{\bar{n}}(r=0)$ depth.
+One might think that the greater the depth of the antinucleon potential, the greater the mass defect of the antinucleon, and thus the greater the momentum the annihilating pair can attain within the nucleus.
+However, as can be seen, this is not necessarily the case once the antinucleon potential grows to larger values, which actually leads to more peripheral annihilations and thus shifts to a lower total initial vector momentum.
+The bottom left plot of Figs.~\ref{fig:FinAnnTotPInvMMes} shows the distribution of the total invariant mass of annihilation products before FSIs for all simulation variants.
+At the initial annihilation stage, the result significantly depends on the annihilation radius, which, as discussed, is itself a function of the simulation parameters (Fig.~\ref{fig:AnnRadProbDistsO}).
+For example, the deeper the antinucleon potential, the further annihilation occurs at the periphery of the nucleus, and so one should expect more events with greater invariant mass.
+Thus, Fig.~\ref{fig:InitAnnE} and the left Figs.~\ref{fig:FinAnnTotPInvMMes} collectively demonstrate how the initial energy, momentum and invariant mass of the annihilation depend on the potential, a free parameter of the model.
+At the same time, when the dynamics of the annihilation process and associated modifications connected to the nuclear medium are taken into account in these simulations~\citep{Barrow:2019viz}, the shape of the spectra changes significantly.
+In this way, an important distinguishing feature of this work is the maintenance of correlation between the values of momentum and invariant mass with the annihilation radius.